M66B/FairEmail/docs/FAQ-da-rDK.md

 The error *User is authenticated but not connected* might occur if:

-* Push-beskeder aktiveret på for mange mapper: Se [denne FAQ](#user-content-faq23) for yderligere information og omgåelse
+* Push messages are enabled for too many folders: see [this FAQ](#user-content-faq23) for more information and a workaround
-* Kontoadgangskoden blev skiftet: Skift af den i FairEmail også skulle løse problemet
+* The account password was changed: changing it in FairEmail too should fix the problem
 * An alias email address is being used as username instead of the primary email address
 * An incorrect login scheme is being used for a shared mailbox: the right scheme is *username@domain\SharedMailboxAlias*